 Rise and shine, wayfarer!

 If you ask me, one of the main reasons to visit Singapore is to eat.
 And I mean to seriously chow down.
-So, what better way to launch your one-day Singapore itinerary than with a hearty breakfast in Chinatown?
+So, what better way to launch your day than with a hearty breakfast in Chinatown?

 Chinatown is undoubtedly one of the most interesting corners of Singapore.
-In comparison to the glitz of the central business district to its east, the low-rise Peranakan heritage buildings of Chinatown offer quite the contrast.
+Compared to the glitz of the central business district to its east, the low-rise Peranakan heritage buildings of Chinatown offer quite the contrast.
 And mad Instagrammability.

 Slink behind the Buddha Tooth Relic Temple to find one of the best places to eat in Singapore Chinatown, the Chinatown Food Centre Complex.
 This sprawling food court is one of the top hawker centres in Singapore and unleashes the perfect introduction to the city’s culinary scene.

-The vendors at the Chinatown Food Center Complex start opening up at around 7 am.
+The vendors at the Chinatown Food Centre Complex start opening up at around 7 am.
 Before you commit to anything, wander around all the stalls to see what tickles your fancy.

 My own suggestion would be to ditch your usual idea of what constitutes breakfast and go with a heaping plate of wonton noodles topped with succulent BBQ pork slices.
 (You won’t regret it.
 Trust me.)